SUNET/sunet-argus-frontend/README.md

 ```

 This script simplifies the process by determining the appropriate tag to use and applying the changes to the `.jenkins.yaml` file and commiting the code.
-The python code should be used only after a successful commit

 ## Notes